Homogenization of parabolic problems with dynamical boundary conditions of reactive-diffusive type in perforated media: Introduction and setting of the problem

-where $e_i$ is the $i$ element of the canonical basis in $\mathbb{R}^N$. \end{theorem} \begin{remark} Note that in the case $\delta=0$ (i.e., in absence a surface diffusion coefficient), the homogenized equation (\ref{limit_problem}) is exactly the equation obtained in \cite{Anguiano}. \end{remark} The homogenization of problems which involve the Laplace-Beltrami operator has been considered in recently articles, but using techniques different from those used in the present article.
-In particular, in \cite{Graf_Peter}, Graf and Peter extend the convergence results for the boundary periodic unfolding operator to gradients defined on manifolds.
-These results are then used to homogenize a system of five coupled reaction-diffusion equations, three of which are defined on a manifold, including diffusion on a biological membrane, modeled as a Riemannian manifold, which is described by the Laplace-Beltrami operator.
+where $c_{2k+1}>0$.
+The typical case is $g(s)=s^3-s$. \end{remark} The homogenization of problems which involve the Laplace-Beltrami operator has been considered in recent articles.

+In particular, in the context of periodic homogenization based on the periodic unfolding method, in \cite{Graf_Peter} Graf and Peter extend the existing convergence results for the boundary periodic unfolding operator to gradients defined on manifolds.
+These results are then used to homogenize a system of five coupled reaction-diffusion equations, three of which include diffusion described by the Laplace-Beltrami operator and four of which consider a particular nonlinearity.

 In \cite{Amar_Gianni}, Amar and Gianni state a new property of the unfolding operator regarding the unfolded tangential gradient.
-This property is used to homogenize a model for the heat conduction in two disjoint conductive phases with a linear dynamical boundary condition which involves the Laplace-Beltrami operator in the separating interface.
+This property is used to homogenize a differential system of linear equations in two disjoint conductive phases with a linear dynamical boundary condition which involves the Laplace-Beltrami operator in the separating interface.
 An error estimate for this model, under extra regularity assumptions on the data, can be found in Amar and Gianni \cite{Amar_Gianni2}.

-More recently, in \cite{Gahn}, Gahn derivates some general two-scale compactness results for coupled bulk-surface problems and applies these results to an elliptic problem with a non dynamical boundary condition, which involves the Laplace-Beltrami operator, in a multi-component domain.
+More recently, in \cite{Gahn}, Gahn derives some general two-scale compactness results for coupled bulk-surface problems and applies these results to an elliptic problem with a non-dynamical boundary condition, which involves the Laplace-Beltrami operator, in a multi-component domain.

+However, to our knowledge, there does not seem to be in the literature any study on the homogenization of parabolic models associated with nonlinear dynamical boundary conditions, which involves the Laplace-Beltrami operator, in a periodically perforated domain, as we consider in this article.

 The article is organized as follows.
 In Section \ref{S2}, we introduce suitable functions spaces for our considerations.
 Especially, we consider some fundamentals from differential geometry as the tangential gradient and the tangential divergence.
 To prove the main result, in Section \ref{S3} we prove the existence and uniqueness of solution of (\ref{PDE}), {\it a priori} estimates are established in Section \ref{S4} and some compactness results are proved in Section \ref{S5}.
 Finally, the proof of Theorem \ref{Main} is established in Section \ref{S6}.